ericnanhu/ecommerce-nodejs/README.md

 - Three roles.
 Admin, seller and user.
 - Admin can create, view, update and delete categories.
 Admin can view and delete users, shops, products and reviews.
 - Sellers can create, view, update and delete shop (only one) and products.
 - Users can apply to become sellers.
-Users can browse shops and products.
-Users can create and update user profile.
+Users can browse shops and products, create and update user profile, as well as create and delete reviews.

 ## Coming Soon